pec0ra/buvic/README.md

 Releases have a version in the form `vMAJOR.MINOR` (e.g `v1.2`).

-To create a new release, change the version in the [version file](version).
-Then, create a new tag with the version as a name:
+To create a new release, create a new tag with the version as a name:
 ```
 git tag v1.2 -a -m "UV Server v1.2"
 ```